rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 ##### 8.2 Check the initial startup.cfg

+We need to create a file named startup.cfg in the MOTUS_KIOSK top level directory.
+We will make this using a template file in the MOTUS_KIOSK folder.

-Notice the row of tabs on the IDE right-side panel approximately mid page.
-Select the 'Files' tab and navigate to the top-level project folder (MOTUS_KIOSK),  find startup.cfg and open it.
-It should look like below in the Editor Panel.
+**8.2.1** Notice the row of tabs on the IDE right-side panel approximately mid page.
+Select the 'Files' tab and navigate to the top-level project folder (MOTUS_KIOSK),  find **startup.cfg.template** and open it.
+It should look similar to  below in the Editor Panel.

 ```
 KiosksPath="~/Projects/MOTUS_KIOSK/kiosks"